fsvreddit/automodmail/redditWiki.md

 Additionally, you can specify case-sensitive searching (e.g. `body (includes-word, case-sensitive)`).

-Previous versions of this app used different checks `subject_regex` and `body_regex` instead of modifiers.
-Old rules that use these will continue to work but I recommend moving to the new syntax.

 ## Account properties

 Account properties come under the `author` value, just like in AutoModerator.
 Two broad categories (threshold checks and other account properties) are supported, and both can be specified in the same rule.